4.6. Creating Data Views

 Scale the data’s color mapping to a custom user defined range.

-Show Volume Color Legend
+Show Glyph Color Legend

-Show Volume Data Axes Grid
+Show Glyph Data Axes Grid

 Displays an XYZ grid showing where the bounds of the representation start and end.